-Making your employees additional authorized cardholders also allows you to track and control their spending, while reducing the time necessary to create, approve and pay their expense reports.
-However, you should create written policies that control employee’s use of the company’s small business credit card, spelling out the consequences for misuse such as reprimand or dismissal.
-The agreement should forbid the use of the card for any personal reasons and require the card be returned at any time upon request.
+Making your employees additional authorized cardholders also allows you to track and control their spending while reducing the time necessary to create, approve, and pay their expense reports.
+However, you should create written policies that control employees' use of the company’s small business credit card, spelling out the consequences for misuse such as reprimand or dismissal.
+The agreement should forbid the use of the card for any personal reasons and require the card to be returned at any time upon request.

 Next, you and your employees need to be instructed that the credit card is the primary method of payment for accounts payable and other expenses.
 Employees should always contact billers to see if a credit card is accepted before using any additional method of payment.
 However, it’s critical that billers be asked if they are imposing any credit card surcharges before authorizing payment.
 For example, many utilities and insurance companies will accept credit cards for payment, but only upon request.